paxdotdev/pax/lab-journal-zb.md

 We do know that Repeat is special.
 It needs to somehow signal that it does `n` of things, where most nodes do 1, and Conditional does either 0 or 1.

-Also, get_rendering_children is already _quite close_ to `get_expanded_children` in practice.
+Also, get_instance_children is already _quite close_ to `get_expanded_children` in practice.
 E.g. Slot already handles this correctly, with the main difference that we should be iterating over ExpandedNodes instead of dyn InstanceNodes (and again, in the current state of things where these are mashed into a single concept, that is essentially what we are doing.)

 So what can Repeat do `n` of?